shiva-karthick/shankar-shiv/README.md

 # Hi there 👋🏻

 I'm Shankar, a EE student from the National University of Singapore (NUS)!
-I love problem-solving and colloborating with technical projects, and playing the electric guitar.
+I love problem-solving and colloborating with technical projects, and playing the tabla.

 ### Currently
 - Looking at Reinforcement Learning and Control theory